-The internship does not have to be included on the Energy Initiative's list of opportunities for you to be eligible for funding.
+The internship does not have to be included on the Nicholas Institute's list of opportunities for you to be eligible for funding.
 The amount of financial support will be negotiated with both student and employer, based on numerous factors, including the extent of compensation (if any) indicated in the internship offer letter.
 Funding decisions are made on a rolling basis, so apply ASAP after receiving your internship offer!

 We will consider funding applications for unpaid or low-paid internships.
 Low-paid internships are generally defined as those for which the compensation does not cover your primary living expenses in the region where the hiring organization requires you to live.

 Note: International students requiring CPT status must be approved for CPT to receive funding from the Energy Internship Program.
 This must be determined and approved with Duke Visa Services PRIOR to the start of the funded internship.